mdufek660/JSFrameworks2022/exercises/05-state/README.md

 ### Instructions:

 1. Create a component named "CharacterCount".
-(It will not require any props.)
+(It will not require any props.).
+Please give it an data-testid="messageTextArea"
 2. Import and display your "CharacterCount" component inside of _exercises/05-state/src/App.jsx_.
 3. It will render a `<textarea>` textbox that will capture user input.
 4. It will then render count of the number of characters in the textbox on the screen.